AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

        Put_Line ("Integer value: " & Integer'Image (V.I));
        --                                             ^ Constraint_Error is raised!

-Using this method, Ada prevents that wrong information is used in other parts of the program.
+Using this method prevents wrong information being used in other parts of the program.

 To get the same behavior in Ada as we do in C, we need to explicitly use the